Eyevinn/hls-monitor/README.md

 To get the latest error do a `GET` to `hls-monitor-endpoint/status`.

-To stop monitoring a specific stream do a `PUT` to `hls-monitor-endpoint/delete` with the followin payload:
+To stop monitoring a specific stream do a `PUT` to `hls-monitor-endpoint/delete` with the following payload:

 ```json
 {